-- a) There shall be no 11 and under, no 10 and under and no 9 and under (or younger) age category international or regional individual or team competitions or Games. - b) In any calendar year players may only compete in a maximum of ten tournaments for 12 and under events sanctioned by the ITF, or by a Regional Association or by the USTA and Tennis Canada. - c) Players under the age of 10 shall not be eligible for entry into any international individual tournament, team competition, or Games sanctioned by a Regional Association, a_National Association and/or any other national or international organisation.
+- a) There shall be no 11 and under, no 10 and under and no 9 and under (or younger) age category international or regional individual or team competitions or Games.
+Only regional festival type activities sanctioned by a Regional Association may be held for players who have reached their 9th birthday on or before the event start date. - b) In any calendar year players may only compete in a maximum of ten tournaments for 12 and under events sanctioned by the ITF, or by a Regional Association or by the USTA and Tennis Canada. - c) Players under the age of 10 shall not be eligible for entry into any international individual tournament, team competition, or Games sanctioned by a Regional Association, a_National Association and/or any other national or international organisation.
 In accordance with the ITF Junior Age Eligibility Rule, the player's age as of the first day of the tournament Main Draw shall be used.
-Players are allowed to play in a 12 and under event from the year they turn 10 years of age, and have reached their 10th birthday on or before the start of the Singles Main Draw, until the year the player turns 12 years of age. - d) Players are eligible to compete in tournaments for players aged 14 and under sanctioned by the ITF, or by a Regional Association or by the USTA and Tennis Canada in the year they turn 11 years of age, if they have reached their 11th birthday on or before the start of the Singles Main Draw, until the year the player turns 14 years of age, but participation in such tournaments will count towards the maximum of ten events permitted; - e) Competition for players aged 12 and under organised by a Regional Association must be a team competition; - f) Players aged 12 and under shall not compete in 16 and under international or regional individual or team competitions. - g) There shall be no international or regional rankings for players aged 12 and under;
+Players are allowed to play in a 12 and under event from the year they turn 10 years of age, and have reached their 10th birthday on or before the start of the Singles Main Draw, until the year the player turns 12 years of age. - d) Players are eligible to compete in tournaments for players aged 14 and under sanctioned by the ITF, or by a Regional Association or by the USTA and Tennis Canada in the year they turn 11 years of age, if they have reached their 11th birthday on or before the start of the Singles Main Draw, until the year the player turns 14 years of age, but participation in such tournaments will count towards the maximum of ten events permitted; - e) Competition for players aged 12 and under organised by a Regional Association must be a team competition; - f) Players aged 12 and under shall not compete in 16 and under international or regional individual or team competitions. - g) There shall be no international or regional rankings for players aged 12 and under:

-h) No international competition may be organised for players aged 12 and under and the title 'World Champion'(or any similar title) shall not be awarded to a player winning an event restricted to players who are aged 12 and under;
+h) No international competition may be organised for players aged 12 and under and the title 'World Champion' (or any similar title) shall not be awarded to a player winning an event restricted to players who are aged 12 and under;